PyCav/server/server_setup_guide.md

 	docker -t build docker build -t [image]:latest /home/public/Dockerfile/.
 	```

-5. Finally we will download the pycav server scripts repo, this contains a jupyterhub_config.py file, and several shell scripts that will help you to manage your installation.
+5. Finally we will download the PyCav server scripts repo, this contains a jupyterhub_config.py file, and several shell scripts that will help you to manage your installation.
 To download and make all shell scripts executable run the commands below

 	```bash
 	git clone https://github.com/pycav/server.git /home/public/server